erlandbo/TDT4290/models/SSED.md

 The SSED repository contains a sliding window sound event detection system developed for a master thesis at NTNU IES by Bendik Bogfjellmo, with contributions by NINA - Norsk Institutt for NAturfroskning.
 The problem of detection and classification of event vocalizations falls into a broader category of machine learning problems commonly referred to as Sound Event Detection (SED).
 The system should utilize a deep learning model to produce the output.
 The outputs should be formatted as a sound event label, the starting time of the sound event (onset), and the end time of the sound event (offset) [1].

-it is highly recommended to read the master thesis and the original repo for further details.
+It is highly recommended to read the master thesis and the original repo for further details.

 # Models